galan/dms-exchange-specification/spec/1.0.0-beta.4/dms-exchange-specification-1.0.0-beta.4.md

 The export-archive is used to bundle and exchange multiple documents.
 It is basically a tar.gz file including the containers.

 ### 3.2.1 Structure
-The documents are added as a stream of containers, which are written to a tar file.
+The documents and their metadata are added as a stream of containers, which are written to a tar file.
 The resulting archive MUST be compressed using gzip, resulting in the extension `.tar.gz` or `.tgz` (prefered).

-The added containers MUST be archived using tar, without being compressed using gzip.
-This is only the case when a single document should be exchanged.
+The added containers MUST be archived using tar, without being compressed using gzip (this is only the case when a single container should be exchanged).

 The containers MUST be spread into subdirectories for easier structuring and lowering the amount of files inside a single directory.
 The subdirectory-names have no relevance for the import.
-The following proposed directory-structure CAN be used, it consists of two subdirectories and containers with zero-left padded directory- and file names: `0000/0000/0000.tar`.
+The following proposed directory-structure CAN be used, it consists of two subdirectories and a container with zero-left padded directory- and file names: `0000/0000/0000.tar`.

 Structure:
 ````